Analysis and plot#

 Use this function for testing purposes, as it is currently experimental and may be subject to changes in the future.

-Some plugins are built into BORIS (see the BORIS plugins list), and you can also create your own custom plugin using Python and Pandas.
+Some plugins are built into BORIS (see the BORIS plugins list), and you can also create your own custom plugin using Python and Pandas or R.

 Go to Preferences > Analysis plugins, then choose the plugins you'd like to enable.